shcaba/Sebastes_melanops_WA/Document/_main.md

 Black Rockfish maturity was assumed to be based on length, as in past assessments.
 This assessment used functional maturity instead of biological maturity to describe the maturity schedule.
 Functional maturity was classified by a more stringent definition of maturity that considered abortive maturation (delayed participation in reproductive event), skipped spawning (mature individuals forgo spawning), and level of follicular atresia as opposed to biological maturity that only considers physiological development.
 Functional maturity included the biologically mature individuals that were actually expected to contribute to spawning in a given year.

 Claire Rosemond (Oregon State University) and Melissa Head (Northwest Fisheries Science Center) provided estimates of both biological and functional maturity for Black Rockfish sampled in 2014 to 2021 from September through April (the time period that includes yolk development and spawning).
 Samples were collected for fish caught in Oregon and Washington waters by biologists at Oregon State University, ODFW, and WDFW.
 Biological maturity and functional maturity observations were fitted in separate models.
-Biological maturity and functional maturity status observations (0 = immature and 1 = mature, n = 644) were fitted in a logistic regression model (glm function, family = binomial, link = “logit”) and flexible spline model (Head et al. 2020).
+Biological maturity and functional maturity status observations (0 = immature and 1 = mature, n = 644) were fitted in a logistic regression model (glm function, family = binomial, link = “logit”) and flexible spline model [@head_applying_2020].
 The estimated model parameters were used to calculate length at 50% maturity (L50%; Table \ref{tab:bio-fxn-maturity}) and maturity ogives (Figure \ref{fig:bio-fxn-mat-color}).
 The delta method was used to calculate 95% confidence intervals for estimated L50% in the logistic regression and a bootstrapping method was used to calculate 95% confidence intervals for L50% in the flexible spline model.

 A flexible spline model can capture skipped spawning in the maturity ogive by allowing a decreased asymptote from 1.0.
 There was evidence of skipped spawning in larger size classes and so the flexible spline model was determined to be the best representation of the reproductive biology of Black Rockfish for the sampled time period (Figure \ref{fig:fxn-spline-mat-color}).
 The maturity vector input into the model as a fixed relationship is shown in Figure \ref{fig:maturity}.
 Sensitivity of model output to the use of the biological and functional logistic relationships are explored.